2050 Net Zero Strategy - Lam Research

 Goals

-Net zero is a climate action goal to balance the amount of greenhouse gases (GHGs) being released into the atmosphere with the amount of GHGs being removed.
+Net zero is a climate action goal to balance the amount of GHGs being released into the atmosphere with the amount of GHGs being removed.
 Lam has joined organizations worldwide that are setting net zero goals so that, collectively, we seek to limit global warming to 1.5 degrees Celsius.

-Achieved SBTi approval for three near-term emissions reduction targets*
+Achieved SBTi approval for three near-term emissions-reduction targets1

 Reduce absolute Scope 1 and 2 (market-based) GHG emissions by 25% from a 2019 baseline

-46.5% of suppliers and 83% of customers measured by emissions have science-based targets (SBTs)*
+46.5% of suppliers measured by emissions have science-based targets (SBTs)2

-95% of top direct suppliers measured by spend have SBTs
+95% of top direct suppliers measured by spend have SBTs2

 Achieve net zero operations